 Examples of vitriol in a Sentence

 His speech was full of political vitriol.

 a film critic noted for the vitriol and sometimes outright cruelty of his pronouncements

-Origin of vitriol
+Origin and Etymology of vitriol

 First Known Use: 14th centurySee Words from the same year

 Seen and Heard